openedx/docs.openedx.org/source/educators/migration_wip/6_set_up_course/planning_course_information/index.rst

 well as guidelines to help you create an effective course and About page.

 After you have determined the information for your course, you enter this information in Studio.
-For more information, see :ref:`Creating a Course <Creating a Course>`.
+For more information, see :ref:`Creating a Course <Create a New Course>`.

 .. toctree::
    :maxdepth: 2